Eight options for a radical innovation policy

 Who doesn't love entrepreneurs?
 Perhaps if we make it easier for sharp-eyed, quick-witted small businesspeople, their dash and vim will produce the innovations that big incumbents can't.

-: That small businesses really are the driver of innovation.
+What you have to believe: That small businesses really are the driver of innovation.
 The evidence on this is weak, to say the least.
 Or that you can target your policies more precisely on high-growth businesses, which do seem to make more of a difference.
 But the really big-bang policies, like tax exemption, are much harder to apply selectivly to high-growth SMEs.

 We've known for over a century that innovation seems to happen in particular places.
 The recent triumphs of Silicon Valley and its emulators in Israel, Berlin and East London have put clusters at the forefront of policymakers' minds.
 So why not double down on cluster policy?

-that the policies will work.
+What you have to believe: that the policies will work.
 Cluster policy is a bit of a paradox: everyone likes clusters but it's very hard to know which if any cluster policies work, especially since there's a widespread belief that extreme cluster policy (setting up technopoles in the middle of nowhere) is a non-starter.